 Who we are

 London Gatwick operates the world’s most efficient single runway and is the second largest airport in the UK.
 Uniquely, we're home to a mix of airline operators from scheduled to low-cost and charter airlines.
 There are 56 airlines which currently operate regularly from Gatwick, including easyJet, British Airways, Norwegian, Virgin Atlantic, Emirates, Cathay Pacific, Thomas Cook, TUI, Turkish Airlines and WestJet.

 We are the biggest base for easyJet, one of Europe’s most successful airlines, and we're also home to key charter operations such as TUI and Thomas Cook.
 We're also the airport with most connections to and from other UK regions, with significant numbers of passengers travelling on Flybe, easyJet and Aurigny.

-In addition to the major long haul leisure operations of British Airways and Virgin, we are now seeing the emergence of long haul services to the Far East, with the arrival of Cathay Pacific, Tianjin Airways and China Airlines.
+In addition to the major long haul leisure operations of British Airways and Virgin, we are now seeing the emergence of long haul services to the Far East, with the arrival of Cathay Pacific and China Airlines.
 These complement the existing long haul services provided by airlines such as Emirates, WestJet, and Norwegian.

 - Gatwick flies to more destinations than any other UK airport (Source OAG)

 - Total passengers: 45.6 million